Mycoplasmas are ubiquitous bacteria that differ from other prokaryotes in that they lack a cell wall.

-Increasing evidence suggests that M. genitalium and Ureaplasma urealyticum cause some cases of nongonococcal urethritis.
-They (and M. hominis) are often present in patients with other urogenital infections (eg, vaginitis, cervicitis, pyelonephritis, pelvic inflammatory disease) and some nonurogenital infections, but whether they cause these infections is not clear.
+Increasing evidence suggests that Mycoplasma genitalium and Ureaplasma urealyticum cause some cases of nongonococcal urethritis.
+They (and Mycoplasma hominis) are often present in patients with other urogenital infections (eg, vaginitis, cervicitis, pyelonephritis, pelvic inflammatory disease) and some nonurogenital infections, but their role in these infections is not clear.

-Culture is technically difficult and often unavailable, but laboratory diagnosis is sometimes possible with NAATs or by detection of antibodies; frequently, diagnosis must be by exclusion.
+Culture is technically difficult and often unavailable, but laboratory diagnosis is possible with nucleic acid amplification tests (NAATs) or by detection of antibodies (for M. pneumoniae); frequently, diagnosis must be by exclusion.

 Macrolides are usually the antimicrobials of choice.
 Most species are also sensitive to fluoroquinolones and tetracyclines.